 Classic Window Treatment Ideas

 A timeless and classic option, sheer curtains look stunning in nearly any room.
-Hang them on their own or pair them with opaque curtains for more privacy.
-Read more: 7 Ways to Hang Sheer Curtains.
+If you want to diffuse light, hang them on their own or pair them with opaque curtains for more privacy.

 Neutral curtains in tan, cream, gray or white shades add an instant air of coziness to a space.
 Match the neutral hue with your furniture for a monochromatic look.

 Rich jewel tones add a sophisticated feel to any room.
-Try draperies in deep red, teal or magenta to add a luxurious finishing touch.
-Pro-tip: Not sure if you need curtains or drapes?
-Check out our guide here.
+If your room feels spare, try draperies in deep red, teal or magenta to add a luxurious finishing touch.

 Who doesn’t love this classic color combination?
 Navy blue and white curtains are perfect for a kitchen or soothing bedroom.

-If you don’t need full privacy, cafe curtains are an excellent way to add personality to your space.
-Try it in the kitchen or sunroom where you want to maximize light.
-More tips: How to Style Cafe Curtains In Your Home.
+If you don’t need complete privacy, cafe curtains are an excellent way to add personality to your space.
+Try it in the kitchen or sunroom to maximize natural light.

 Love silk, but don’t want to spend a fortune on your curtains?
 Taffeta curtains have a similar sheen and are half the price, so they’re a budget-friendly alternative to silk curtains (they’re also easier to maintain.)
 Try a rich, deep shade for a luxe look.